2017 Hakusan Shrine Hydrangea Festival in Photos

-In 2017, I went to Tokyo’s Bunkyo ward to see the Hakusan Shrine Hydrangea Festival for the second time.
-I never used to like these flowers, but the more I went, the more they grew on me.
+I photographed the Hakusan Shrine Hydrangea Festival in 2017 for the second time.
+I never used to like these flowers, but the more I saw them, the more they grew on me.
 This time, I didn’t get up early like I did the previous year, so I got there much later than planned.
-And what’s worse, it was pretty cloudy.
+Furthermore, it was cloudy.
 Blue sky only poked its way through the clouds only once or twice.
 Well, I thought it was unfortunate, but my mind soon changed.

-Prior to this very article, there was a pattern in my flower photography.
+Prior to this article, there was a pattern in my flower photography.
 I took most photos on fine days OR fine days with few clouds.
-At that time, I thought that was the normal thing to do.
+At that time, I thought it was the normal thing to do.

 But that can be problematic because many flowers are reflective.
 Clear blue skies allow a lot of light through.
 Too much, and it’ll make your pictures too bright.
 You risk blowing out the details.

 If the sky is overcast, clouds act like a diffuser making the light softer, which is a huge plus.
 I didn’t realize that fact for a long time.
-It’s good, as long as you focus on the flowers and nothing above.
+Focus on the flowers and nothing above.
+You don’t need that grey mushy stuff in your photos.

 If you don’t know anything about hydrangeas, they can be blue, red, white, pink, or purple, and there are two types.
-One is roughly ball-shaped.
+One is ball-shaped.
 The other is somewhat flat, with a central core surrounded by an outer ring of flowers.
-I like them both.
+I like them.
 They are great to look at and photograph.

 Hakusan Shrine Hydrangea Festival photo gear: